Is It Safe to Mix Effexor and Weed?

 happy woman smiling

 While some people may report that taking Effexor with cannabis helps their anxiety, this is only anecdotal.
-It’s actually possible that this combination could lead to even greater anxiety by elevating heart rate and leading to other distressing symptoms, like sweating and dizziness.
+It’s possible that this combination could lead to even greater anxiety by elevating heart rate and leading to other distressing symptoms, like sweating and dizziness.

 What About CBD and Effexor?